DAC-hub-101/JsWeb_Angular_SoftUniExam/README.md

 *   Node.js (>= 16.x recommended) and npm (>= 8.x recommended) or yarn installed on your machine.
 Verify by running `node -v` and `npm -v`

+## Environment Setup

+1. Navigate to `/src/environments/`
+2. Copy `environment.template.ts` to `environment.ts`
+3. Replace the placeholder values in `environment.ts` with your Firebase configuration
+4. For production, create `environment.prod.ts` with your production Firebase configuration

 **Steps:**

 1.  **Clone the Repository:**